naomorii/SAOLauncher/README.md

 -----

 To customize the launcher, click the "+" button in the launcher itself.

-- Each icon can be changed from the "Icons" button".
-- You can edit the structure of the launcher as you want from "Config File" button :
+You can edit the structure of the launcher as you want from "Config File" button.

 1 - Architecture of the menu